tdsmith/aRrgh/README.md

 ## Data frames

 Data frames are far and away the most useful structures in R in routine use for handling tabular data.
 They are a type of list vector, about which more later, so don't think about it yet.
 They act a little bit like a matrix.
-You've already exhausted many of the surprising parts of R by the time you get to data frames.
-They're pretty well-behaved, considering.
+You've already exhausted many of the surprising parts of R by the time you get to data frames, so they're pretty well-behaved, considering.

 A feature of R that is useful for pedagogy but otherwise unholy is that the default search path (at least for my install!) is polluted with example datasets from the `datasets` package.
 Run `data()` at the interpreter to take a peek.
 Most of these are data frames.
 I use the `Formaldehyde` frame below.